Kids off Nauru

 AIRAR has enjoyed picnics, camps, bushwalking, fishing and other activities with refugees from the Geelong region.
 These events are an important link with the local refugee community in our region and usually occur bi-annually.

 Each month a letter or postcard is prepared about a pressing issue to be sent to the Prime Minister and other relevant ministers and politicians.
-These letters are now used as a template by RAR groups all over Australia.
+These letters are now used as a template by over 50 RAR groups across Australia.
 If you are interested in receiving these letters please email AIRAR at .

 Working to achieve a more humane, just and compassionate approach to the plight of asylum seekers is a key aim of AIRAR.
 The group has been involved in a range of campaigns, protests and actions to work towards policy change, including a focus on Federal elections and party conferences.